alessandrocandolini/sainsbury_test/README.md

 ## Short description ##

-The core functionalities of this app are:
+The building blocks of this app are:

 * load webpages
 * scrape information from those webpages